wwwestin/Farkle/README.md

-First of all, thank you again for the interview oppurtunity!
+First of all, thank you again for the interview opportunity!
 I included this readme for execution instructions since I decided to use Live Sever for VS Code (such that you don't have to refresh the page after every turn).

 ### Dependencies